conjurer-rich/fast-flow-flywheel/pages/who-its-for/product.md

 But if your team structure doesn’t match how value flows, your roadmap is always at risk.

-## The Fast Flow Flywheel Helps You
+## The Fast Flow Flywheel™️ Helps You

 **Reveal where friction hides** - Use the Flow Signals Radar to surface structural misalignments that slow delivery or dilute ownership.